ellipsis-drive/ellipsis-drive-powerbi-visual/README.md

 NOTE YOU CAN CUSTOMIZE THE LOOK OF YOUR MAP FURTHER BY PICKING THE CUSTOM CONFIGURATION OPTION.
 YOU CAN FOR EXAMPLE CHOOSE TO HIDE THE SIDE PANE HERE.

 Now copy the url and head back to powerBI.

+TIP: make sure the parameter &hideNavbar=true is included in the url so that the navbar does not show up in your dashboard.

 ## Using the bookmark in the visual
 In the Installation step you should have managed to import the Ellipsis Drive visual into your Power BI report.
 If this is not the case, head back to the Installation step and try again.